trendscenter/dad-torch/assets/AdvancedTraining.md

         self.cache['monitor_metric'] = 'time'
         self.cache['metric_direction'] = 'maximize'
-    2. Set new log_headers based on what is returned by get() method of your implementation of easytorch.metrics.ETMetrics and easytorch.metrics.ETAverages class:
+    2. Set new log_headers based on what is returned by get() method of your implementation of dad_torch.metrics.ETMetrics and dad_torch.metrics.ETAverages class:
         For example:
-        - The get method of easytorch.metrics.ETAverages class returns the average loss value.
+        - The get method of dad_torch.metrics.ETAverages class returns the average loss value.
-        - The get method of easytorch.metrics.Prf1a returns Accuracy,F1,Precision,Recall
+        - The get method of dad_torch.metrics.Prf1a returns Accuracy,F1,Precision,Recall
         - so Default heade is [Loss,Precision,Recall,F1,Accuracy]
     3. Set new log_dir based on different experiment versions on each datasets as per info. received from arguments.
     """